[Updated 2015-04-13, esp. regarding quantities, in boxed summary below.]

 For baking: Pizza stones or ♦unglazed ceramic floor tiles, ♦metal pan on the bottom onto which you can throw ice water, ♦surface for sliding loaf into the oven.

-♦ About 2 liters or quarts total starter, pour off most of it into a bread machine.
+About 2 liters or quarts total starter, pour off most of it into a bread machine.
+Use 3 cups starter for dough.
+Reserve remainder for continuing starter, and add about 1/4 cup flour, 1/4 water to this starter.

 (Reserve about a cupful and add some flour and water.
 It’s your new starter.)